wnyc/django-crowdsourcing/docs/producers/options.rst

 Survey Report
 =============

 Survey reports describe how you would like to display the results for your survey.
-Survey reports are a collection of options and optionally also a list of Survey Report Displays.
+Survey reports are a collection of options and optionally a list of Survey Report Displays.

 **Survey**